 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
-The Company's approach is to forecast future cash flows to ensure that it will have sufficient liquidity to meet its obligations when due.
+The Company's approach to managing liquidity risk is to forecast future cash flows to ensure that it will have sufficient liquidity to meet its obligations when due.
 To ensure the Company has sufficient cash on hand, the Company prepares annual capital and operating budgets which are regularly monitored and updated as considered necessary.
-As at

-December 31, 2015, the Company had working capital of \$4.0 million and is required to incur qualifying expenditures of \$2.6 million before December 31, 2016 as a result of the flow-through share financing discussed in note 16.
-Given that cash flow from operations are negative, the Company is dependent on additional sources of financing required in 2016.
+As at December 31, 2017, the Company had working capital of \$3.9 million and is required to incur a further \$1.5 million of qualifying expenditures before December 31, 2018 as a result of the flow-through share financing discussed in note 16.
+Given that cash flow from operations are negative, the Company is dependent on additional sources of financing beyond 2018.